Tuesday, 7 January 2025

 Once again, my mobile phone rang, this time almost immediately after I had arrived at the cottage.
 It was from Central News, the ITV news program for the Midlands.
 Could I come into the studios in Birmingham tomorrow for an interview?
 I declined the kind offer to cycle fifty miles back to Brum which would mean having to start the journey all over again.
 Anyway, I had already been booked by the Oxford BBC news program for the next day.
 TV celebrity!
 They will have me on ‘I’m a celebrity, get me out of here’ next and I will not abuse the insects!

-Conversation, once I had had a hot shower and a change of clothes, turned to careers and recent holidays.
-They spoke of Ecuador and the Galapagos Islands and the need to step over the intransigent Blue-footed Boobies there and of meeting on another occasion the Mountain Gorillas of Uganda.
+Conversation, once I had taken a much needed hot shower and with a change of clothes, turned to careers and recent holidays.
+They spoke of Ecuador and the Galapagos Islands and the need to step over, the intransigent Blue-footed Boobies there and of meeting on another occasion, the Mountain Gorillas of Uganda.

 47.55 miles 1841 feet elevation up 1651 feet down